This page has the following sub pages:

 A note on social bees: Social insects have evolved to defend the stores of food and brood in their colonies which make tasty snacks for mammals.
 Bumble bees (Bombus) generally live underground in abandoned mouse nests and similar cavities.
 Although it is unusual to find a bumble bee nest in the wild, caution should be taken if you do come upon a nest entrance, as bumble bees do defend their nests.
 European honey bees (Apis mellifera) mostly live in managed hives, as they are not native to the Americas, although occasionally feral honey bee hives do survive in the wild in Southern Canada.
 “Africanized” honey bees (Apis mellifera scutellata), which are a hybrid of European domesticated and African wild honey bee species with aggressive traits, do not live North of the Southern United States and thus are not present in Canada.
 Read more about Bee Biodiversity (biology and more).

-2011 – 2012: Veronica Vladico is gathering macro video footage of various bee species’ nest-building activities at two of the audio bee booths in Ontario for research by members of Laurence Packer’s wild bee lab at York University.
-Additional video footage by Toronto writer and bee enthusiast Stephen Humphrey, taken at his Kamisak Bee Lodge in Beaver Creek, Alberta, will also be reviewed at the lab.
+2011 – 2012: Veronica Vladico gathered macro video footage of various bee species’ nest-building activities at two of the audio bee booths in Ontario for research by members of Laurence Packer’s wild bee lab at York University.
+Additional video footage by Toronto writer and bee enthusiast Stephen Humphrey, taken at his Kamisak Bee Lodge in Beaver Creek, Alberta, may also be reviewed at the lab.